kpestov/rest_api/README.md

 # rest_api
-Fisrst attemption to understand how Flask works and write REST API with description of documention using swagger
+First attemption to understand how Flask works and write REST API with description of documention using swagger

 # What I Learned
 - Flask core